loveshack/docs/source/advanced_components/applications_containerization/docker_host_provision_with_docker_machine.rst

       787b15395f48        hello-world         "/hello"            6 minutes ago       Exited (0) 6 minutes ago                       upbeat_bardeen

-You can see how an "*" appears at the active field.
+You can see how ``*`` appears in the active field.

-Containers Orchestration Platforms
+Container Orchestration Platforms
 ================================================================================

 Swarm